paulgolter/blender-pipeline-integration/README.md

 Besides of those Properties you can aso define:

 - **bl_options**: A set of Literals.
 Please refer to [Operator Type Flag Items](https://docs.blender.org/api/current/bpy_types_enum_items/operator_type_flag_items.html#rna-enum-operator-type-flag-items) for a full list of options.
-With those flags you can control if an Operator for example should be un-doable, show up in a operator search results and more.
+With those flags you can control if an Operator for example should be un-doable, show up in a Operator search results and more.

 #### **Calling Operators from Python**

-When registering an Operator with `bpy.utils.register_class()` the `bl_idname` class attribute indicates the "address" of the operator.
+When registering an Operator with `bpy.utils.register_class()` the `bl_idname` class attribute indicates the "address" of the Operator.

 Examples: